apache/flink/docs/dev/event_timestamps_watermarks.md

 As a general rule, operators are required to completely process a given watermark before forwarding it downstream.
-For example, `WindowOperator` will first evaluate which windows should be fired, and only after producing all of the output triggered by the watermark will the watermark itself be sent downstream.
+For example, `WindowOperator` will first evaluate all windows that should be fired, and only after producing all of the output triggered by the watermark will the watermark itself be sent downstream.
 In other words, all elements produced due to occurrence of a watermark will be emitted before the watermark.